Prevention Of Sleep Apnea Risks

 prevention of

-Strictly speaking, the term 'apnea' means just 'breathing
+Strictly speaking, the term 'apnea' means nothing more than 'breathing

 pause'.
-All children, and especially young babies, have these breathing
+All healthy kids, and especially young babies, have these breathing

 pauses normally.